celsomsilva/ai-agent-java-demo/README.md

 ```bash
 ./gradlew run
 ```
-and wait a few seconds or minutes (depending on your machine).
+and wait a few seconds or minutes (depending on your machine and prompt/system prompt).

-Its System Prompt: "You are a cook ready to help a housewife."
+Its System Prompt: "You are a cook ready to help with everyday cooking questions."
 The LLaMA model will answer the prompt:
 "What are the ingredients of a cake?"